qgrid/ng/demo/pages/editors/index.md

 	  <td>trigger</td>
 	  <td><code>string</code></td>
 	  <td>
-	    Вefines how switch to the edit mode. 'click' by default
+	    Defines how switch to the edit mode. 'click' by default
 	    <ul>
 	      <li>'click' - react to click on the cell</li>
 	      <li>'custom' - react to click on the custom control, e.g. button</li>